fkarg/fkarg.github.io/staged/stillness.md

     - it needs to be about more than yourself
 - those who seek stillness must come to:
     - develop a strong moral compass
-    - steer clear of envy and jelousy and harmful desires
+    - steer clear of envy, jelousy and harmful desires
-    - come to terms with the painful woulnds of their childhood
+    - come to terms with the painful wounds of their childhood
     - practice gratitude and appreciation for the world around them
     - cultivate relationships and love in their life
     - place belief and control in the hands of something larger than themselves